 The HEIghten Critical Thinking assessment is administered in a single 45-minute testing session.
 Each test taker answers 26 questions.
 The item types include critical thinking sets, short arguments or informational passages, and sets that present conditions applicable to a fictional situation.

-The HEIghten Critical Thinking sample questions provide examples of the skills measured, contexts covered and the difficulty of the questions.
+The HEIghten Critical Thinking assessment sample questions provide examples of the skills measured, contexts covered and the difficulty of the questions.
 The sample questions and answers are for reference only.
 They are not actual questions currently used on the test.

 While the HEIghten Critical Thinking assessment is developed to measure a common set of skills, judging the appropriateness of the test is an important first step in considering its use.
 Assessment directors and faculty members should review the test content and skill area coverage to determine whether it is consistent with your institution's expectations.